 Coopers has a Supplier Management & Purchasing Procedure and associated Supplier Code of Conduct.
 All new and renewing suppliers are provided with a Supplier Code of Conduct to ensure that they are aware of Coopers' expectation of compliance with its human rights and ethical practices commitments.
-In 2022, Coopers communicated with all its suppliers regarding its Supplier Code of Conduct, highlighting the requirements and requiring acceptance in order to remain a supplier.
+In 2022, Coopers expressly communicated with all its suppliers regarding its Supplier Code of Conduct, highlighting the requirements and requiring acceptance in order to remain a supplier.
+In the 2023 reporting year, Coopers have continued to work proactively with suppliers to ensure compliance with the Supplier Code of Conduct.

-During the reporting year all our human resource policies were reviewed, as we consider that strong human rights and labor protections are crucial to mitigating modern slavery.
+During the reporting year all Coopers' human resource policies were reviewed, as we consider that strong human rights and labor protections are crucial to mitigating modern slavery.
 We have a number of relevant human resources and recruitment policies including: Bullying and Harassment Policy; Code of Conduct; Equal Opportunity and Discrimination Policy; Flexible Working Arrangements Policy; Grievance Policy; Human Rights and Ethical Practices Policy; Recruitment and Selection Policy and Whistleblowing Policy.

 In addition, the Coopers guiding principles of Passion, Respect, Responsibility, Consistency and Service are central to how we operate.

 We work collaboratively with suppliers to resolve any modern slavery risks that may arise.
-The Coopers Group remains committed to working with suppliers on an ongoing basis to increase local production and limit reliance on overseas supply, especially from certain geographical locations where the manufacturing processes have an increased risk of modern slavery practices.
+The Coopers Group remains committed to collaborating with suppliers on an ongoing basis to increase local production and limit reliance on overseas supply, especially from certain geographical locations where the manufacturing processes have an increased risk of modern slavery practices.
 The Group continues to work with suppliers, to enable them to meet the expectations of its Supplier Code of Conduct.

 We are a member of Sedex, a collaborative platform used by companies to share responsible sourcing data on supply chains.
 Sedex also completes Sedex Members Ethical Trade Audits (SMETA) for member companies.
-Coopers was last audited in 2018, and has addressed all non-conformances from that audit and completed a self-assessment audit in 2020.
+Coopers was last audited in 2018, and has addressed all non-conformances from that audit and completed a self-assessment audit in December 2022.

-We actively participate in several forums with stakeholders and suppliers in an endeavor to ensure we seek a broad range of feedback and insights.
+We actively participate in several forums with stakeholders and suppliers, in an endeavor to ensure we seek a broad range of feedback and insights.
 We consider that working collaboratively with both our customers and suppliers enables us to develop and improve our approach and mitigate risks.
 We also participate in industry associations with our peers, allowing us to work at an industry level to identify and mitigate risks.

-During the 2022 financial year, the Coopers Group continued to integrate modern slavery prohibition clauses within contracts of supply with its vendors.
-Coopers' standard supplier contract template contains modern slavery clauses, which require contractors to take reasonable steps to identify, assess and address risks of modern slavery practices in their operations and supply chains and include continuous disclosure obligations.
+During the 2023 financial year, the Coopers Group continued to integrate modern slavery prohibition clauses within contracts of supply with its vendors.
+Coopers' standard supplier contract template contains modern slavery clauses, which require contractors to take reasonable steps to identify, assess and address risks of modern slavery practices in their operations and supply chains, and include continuous disclosure obligations.